Looking for Inspiration? “Yes, You Can Homeschool!”

 - I’m not a certified teacher.
 Thankfully, homeschooling is legal in all 50 states (and in several countries), and in NO state are you required to be a certified teacher.
 That’s a good thing, too, because certified doesn’t automatically mean qualified…and vice versa.

 - I have several children.
 You know, you’d be hard-pressed to find homeschoolers who only have one child!
 Many homeschooling families are also large families.
 Now, this will increase the costs for some materials, but you’ll also get re-use value out of most of your materials.
 Furthermore, many publishers have “large family discounts” where you won’t pay more than a certain amount regardless of how many family members you have.
-One that comes to mind is Teaching Textbooks which happens to be our family’s favorite math curriculum.
+One that comes to mind is Teaching Textbooks which happens to be our family’s favorite math curriculum as well as Time4Learning for high school science.

 While we definitely support homeschooling, we realize it isn’t the right choice for every family in every situation.
 At the same time, some of the more commonly-stated reasons for not homeschooling aren’t solid reasons, especially if you do a little research and digging to get through that hurdle.
 For this reason, we hope to have crushed some of the reasons for you and maybe even inspired you to start homeschooling this year!